jeetsukumaran/DendroPy/doc/source/glossary.rst

     branch
         A connection between two :term:`nodes <node>` on a :term:`tree`, modeled in DendroPy by the |Edge| class.
 A synonym for "branch" in the context of phylogenetic trees.

         An edge connects a "tail node" (also called an origin or source node) to a "head node" (also called a target or destination node).
-The tail node is called the ":term:`parent
-        <parent node>`" of the head node, while the head node is called the
-        ":term:`child <child node>`" of the tail node.
+The tail node is called the ":term:`parent <parent node>`" of the head node, while the head node is called the ":term:`child <child node>`" of the tail node.

+        An edge is said to subtend or be incident to the node *to* which an edge connects, i.e., the head node.
+        Conversely, the edges connecting a node to its children are called outgoing edges with respect to the tail node.

+        On a :term:`tree`, every node has one and exactly one incident edge, and every edge has a :term:`head node`.
+On the other hand, not every node may have outgoing edges (e.g, :term:`leaf nodes <leaf node>`), and not every edge has a :term:`tail node` (e.g., :term:`root nodes
+        <seed node>`).
+As such, edges can be thought of "belonging" to their
+        head nodes, due to this one-to-one relationship.

         Edges can have any number of properties or attributes associated with them, representing a diverse range of phenomena, but the most important one is the edge :term:`length or weight <edge length>`.

     edge length
     edge weight
-        A (typically) quantitative attribute of an :term:`edge`.
+        A (typically) quantitative value associated with an :term:`edge`.
+This value may represent any number of things, but most typically is used to model time, evolutionary distance, or expected rates of substitution on a phylogenetic tree.
+An :term:`edge` may have many values, quantitative or otherwise, associated with it, but the length or weight is special as it usually denotes the relationship between the :term:`tail node` and :term:`head node` related by an :term:`edge`.

+    internal node
+        An internal node (also known as an inner node, inode for short, or branch node) is any :term:`node` of a tree that has :term:`child nodes <child node>`.

+    head node
+    target node
+    destination node
+        On an :term:`edge` connecting two :term:`nodes <node>`, the node *to* which the edge extends to link *from* the other node, termed the :term:`tail node`.
+The head node is the :term:`child node` of the :term:`tail node`,  and the :term:`tail node` is the :term:`parent node` of the head node.
+The :term:`edge` is said to subtend or be incident to the head node.

+    leaf node
+    tip node
+    terminal node
+    external node
+    outer node
+        An leaf :term:`node` (also known as a tip, outer node, external node, or terminal node) is any :term:`node` that does not have :term:`children
+        <child node>`.

     node
         A fundamental unit of a :term:`tree`, representing a value or values.